ChiragSaxena5437/WebKaksha/README.md

 # Virtual Classroom Platform

+## Steps to setup
-Follow the following commands in your cmd to checkout this primitive auth system: forswingle users
+Follow the following commands in your terminal to checkout this primitive auth system for single users
 ```
 $ trydjango\Scripts\activate
 ```